alessandroooo/optimization/_posts/2025-12-25-performance0.md

 ### Beware of hints
 <a href="https://docs.oracle.com/en/database/oracle/oracle-database/19/sqlrf/Comments.html">Hints</a>
 should be treated with suspicion.
 The general rule is to not use them.
+There are even hints in Oracle SQL which are undocumented, such as **materialize**.

 ### Small data is good data

+SYS.COL_USAGE$

+### Indexes